FedericoMazzone/openfhe-statistics/README.md

 For additional support or troubleshooting, refer to the official [OpenFHE Documentation](https://openfhe-development.readthedocs.io/en/latest/).

-### Compiling the Library
+### Our Library

-Follow these steps to compile the library and build the demo and benchmarking executables:
+Follow these steps to compile our library and build the demo and benchmarking executables:

 1. **Create a Build Directory**